MechQuest

-MechQuest is an online Flash based single-player sci-fi role-playing video game developed by Artix Entertainment.
+MechQuest is an online Flash based single-player role-playing video game developed by Artix Entertainment.
 MechQuest centers on mecha combat and was updated on a weekly basis.
 Players can play for free or pay a one time fee which grants access to more game content like: a Starship, missions/events, and special Mechas.

 Gameplay

-MechQuest is a single player RPG; however the character data is stored on a server.
+MechQuest is a single player RPG, but the character data is stored on a server.
 Players control their character via pointing and clicking on the screen in various areas to navigate the player character to the point where they click.
 Most items are activated either simply by running into them, or by pressing a button that will appear when the point is reached (when outside of battle).
-Battles are presented in two ways, Mecha battles and energy blade battles, both battle styles are similar to a traditional RPG in that much of its game play revolves around fighting enemies in a turn based system.
+Battles are presented in two ways, Mecha battles and energy blade battles; both battle styles are similar to a traditional RPG in that much of its game play revolves around fighting enemies in a turn based system.
 Mecha Battles features a set of many types of attacks but the player must spend energy points to use them.